Knowledge Fusion of Large Language Models Via Modular SkillPacks: Datasets details

-\textbf{GPQA-Diamond}~\citep{rein2023gpqa} is a challenging knowledge benchmark crafted by PhD-level domain experts in biology, physics, and chemistry.
+\textbf{MMLU-redux}~\citep{gema2024we} is a re-annotated subset of the MMLU dataset created through manual assessment from 14 human experts. \textbf{GPQA-Diamond}~\citep{rein2023gpqa} is a challenging knowledge benchmark crafted by PhD-level domain experts in biology, physics, and chemistry.
 The dataset contains questions that are straightforward for experts but difficult for laypersons.
 We evaluate the highest quality diamond set comprising 198 questions.

-\textbf{Arena-Hard}~\citep{arenahard2024} is a challenging instruction-following benchmark that closely aligns with the human preference ranking from Chatbot Arena~\citep{chiang2024chatbot}, a crowd-sourced platform for evaluating LLMs.
+\textbf{Arena-Hard}~\citep{arenahard2024} is a challenging instruction-following benchmark that closely aligns with the human preference ranking from Chatbot Arena, a crowd-sourced platform for evaluating LLMs.
 It spans 250 high-quality topic clusters including 500 well-defined technical problem-solving queries.
-We report the win rate against GPT-4-0314 using GPT-4-Preview-1106 as the judge model.

-\textbf{GSM8K}~\citep{cobbe2021gsm8k} is a set of grade-school math word questions that evaluates mathematical reasoning capabilities.
+We report the win rate against GPT-4-0314 using GPT-4-Preview-1106 as the judge model. \textbf{GSM8K}~\citep{cobbe2021gsm8k} is a set of grade-school math word questions that evaluates mathematical reasoning capabilities.

 \textbf{MATH}~\citep{hendrycks2021math} is a dataset of math problems ranging in difficulty from middle school to high school competition level.
 It tests a wide range of mathematical skills, including algebra, calculus, number theory, and probability.